imagej/imagej.github.io/_pages/help/troubleshooting.md

         3. Right click and select "Copy" to copy it to the clipboard.
     -   <img src="/media/Win.png" height="20"/> On Windows:
         1. Press {% include key content='Ctrl\|Pause' %} in the Command Prompt window to print the stack trace. (**Note:** this shortcut actually uses the [Break key](Wikipedia_Break_key))
-        2. Click the Command Prompt icon in the upper left corner of the window, and choose {% include bc content='Edit|Mark'%}.
+        2. Click the Command Prompt icon in the upper left corner of the window, and choose {% include bc path='Edit|Mark'%}.
         3. Select the stack trace by dragging with the left mouse button.
         4. Press {% include key content='Enter' %} to copy it to the clipboard.